dnulnets/oidcgk/README.md

 ## Kubernetes setup

 ### External extension provider
-Istio has to be configured with the extension provider to be able to use it as a CUSTOM action.
+Istio has to be configured to use the gatekeeper as the extension provider to be able to use it as a CUSTOM action in the AuthorizationPolicy.

 ```
 kubectl edit configmap istio -n istio-system
 ```
-Add the extension provider as shown below and make sure to include the headers both up and down stream to ensure the correct cookie and authorization handling.
+Add the gatekeeper as the extension provider shown below and make sure to include the headers for both up and down stream to ensure the correct cookie and authorization handling.
 ```
 data:
   mesh: |-